KatTheGit/sylvan-row/README.md

 - [ ] Canvas flipping
 - [ ] Anticheat still doesnt work since a client can report false packet intervals.
 The server needs to calculate the intervals the client is sending at as an average.
 This will be ignored for the sake of working on the rest of the game.
 - [ ] Figure out port and firewall shenanigans
+  - No issues on Windows and OSX
+  - [ ] Pop-up for Linux players who might need to manually make firewall rules.
+  - [ ] Allow use of different ports
+    - [ ] clientside
+    - [ ] serverside